TsewangLA/kindwordsapp/README.md

 	* Two sections
 		* My Cards section
 			* A client can view/delete their posted cards
-			* A cleint can view replies to their posted cards
+			* A client can view replies to their posted cards
 			* Cards disappear after 24hrs
 		* My Replies section
 			* Client can view cards they replied to, including their replies and subsequent replies (like a thread).
 But client cannot delete the cards
 			* Cards disappear after 24hrs

 * User settings Page
-	* Cleint can delete their account (removing it from the databse, useful for testing)
+	* client can delete their account (removing it from the database, useful for testing)
 	* Deleting an account re-directs them to the register activity (aka register page)